 History of present illness includes questions about how long the growth has been present, whether it is painful, and whether there has been any injury to the area (eg, biting a cheek, scraping by a sharp tooth edge or dental restoration).
 Patients are asked about symptoms of systemic illness, particularly weight loss and malaise.

 Suspected candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more can be confirmed by finding yeast and pseudohyphae in 10% potassium hydroxide wet mounts of scrapings from a lesion.
+Infections can occur anywhere and are most common in skinfolds, digital... read more can be confirmed by finding yeast and pseudohyphae in 10% potassium hydroxide wet mounts of scrapings from a lesion.
 Other acute lesions, particularly those that appear related to local trauma or irritation, may be observed.
-However, most lesions present for more than a few weeks, and those of unknown duration should be biopsied because cancer is difficult to exclude clinically.
+However, most lesions that have been present for more than a few weeks, and those of unknown duration, should be biopsied because cancer is difficult to exclude clinically.